V-Squared/V-Squared.github.io/diy/compare/missing-standard.md

 ### Solution 2: V² Community Development Platform

 V² Modular PC is actively developed by its community.
 It resides on [https://v-squared.github.io/](https://v-squared.github.io/).
 When finished it not only hosts the standard documents, but a lot of additional infrastructure to assist makers, retailer and users.
 All documents are hosted on GitHub as *Open Source* under *Creative Commons License*.
 Development and contribution is documented as a → [Standardized Contribution Workflow](https://v-squared.github.io/diy/compare/missing-standard/#standardized-workflow).
 Anyone with a *GitHub* account can easily contribute.
 It works exactly like *Wikipedia* where a large community constantly updates its content.
+How we do this exactly is described in more details → [V² Community Development Platform](community-development) further down in this white paper.